jjthejet101/express_walkthrough/README.md

 nodemon

 And there you have it!
 You have a server up and running and any time you make a change to this project, Nodemon will restart the server and all you will need to do is refresh your webpage.

+4. Exploring the Starter App
+Now that you are all set up for this course, let's explore the starter project.
+Follow the below steps.

+Change Title
+Within your starter app, open up the two folders routes and views.
+You should see the below:

+Routes/Views filesFigure 1-5: Routes/Views Files

+To begin, open up the routes/index.js and views/index.hbs files

+Because we are using handlebars, our files that contain the views of the application will have the .hbs file extension instead of the .html extension you are used to.
+These .hbs files will look very similar to HTML files, but you will see slight differences.
+Let's first look at the index.hbs file.
+There are only two lines of code within this file, shown below:

+<h1>{{title}}</h1>
+<p>Welcome to {{title}}</p>
+As you can see, we are using {{title}} within both HTML tags in this file.
+This is Handlebars controlling the view based on what we have defined title to be.
+This definition happens within the routes/index.js file.
+Open up the routes/index.js file.
+You should see the below code:

+var express = require('express');
+var router = express.Router();

+/* GET home page. */
+router.get('/', function(req, res, next) {
+  res.render('index', { title: 'Express' });
+});

+module.exports = router;
+The first line requires the use of Express that is already installed within this starter project and sets it to a variable, rightly named express.
+The second line is a variable called router set to express.Router() which utilizes the Express routing method.
+The next three lines are using the router method of GET.
+This is an HTTP method receives data from a specified source.
+We will explore more HTTP methods later in this course.
+We will be exploring the different parts of this method throughout this course.
+Within the router.get() method is a res.render() method.
+This is where we tell the server to render a certain file.
+In this case, it is rendering the views/index.hbs file.
+This is also where we define the title that we saw within the views/index.hbs file earlier.
+Handlebars uses the server to dynamically change what is shown on the HTML page.
+Try changing the title from Express to anything else.
+Once that is done, refresh the page and you should now see the change.